America's Most Beautiful Springtime Destinations

-You know this Inland Empire valley for its eponymous music festival, but it actually makes for a chill visit any time of year -- particularly in spring, when the flowers are blowing up and the weather hasn't turned into a dry-heat triple digits.
-Southern California’s Anza-Borrego Desert State Park -- the biggest park in the state -- is once again celebrating a spring "superbloom" of wildflowers this year, so get you some of that.
+This Inland Empire valley’s eponymous music festival may have been postponed this year due to COVID-19 concerns, but the region makes for a chill visit in and of itself -- particularly in spring, when the flowers are blowing up and the weather hasn't turned into a dry-heat triple digits.
+Anza-Borrego Desert State Park -- the biggest park in the state -- is once again celebrating an explosive spring bloom of wildflowers, so get you some of that.
 Not to be overlooked are the oddball artist colony of Slab City, the eerily beautiful Salton Sea, and the burgeoning "desert rock" scene around the Queens of the Stone Age studio Rancho de la Luna, near Joshua Tree.
 The region is also home to Palm Springs and one of America's best nudist resorts, if that's your thing.

 Chena Hot Springs, Alaska